 NOW YOU KNOW how Jim Carrey felt.
-Several nights ago, to celebrate the grand opening of the newly-renovated, Disney-style temple in Campuhan, there was a Calonarang – a spiritually-charged ceremony where sacred masks are donned, souls are possessed by the unseen and deep trance ensues.
+Several nights ago, to celebrate the grand opening of the newly-renovated, Disney-style temple in Campuhan, there was a Calonarang ceremony – a spiritually-charged ritual drama where sacred masks are donned, souls are possessed by the unseen and deep trance ensues.

 But this one was a little different.

 Some years ago, an American tourist managed to talk his way into buying a temple mask – of Celuluk, the evil right-hand monkey servant to Rangda, the Witch – from the Campuhan Temple in Ubud.

 The American brought the mask home to the States and hung it on his wall.
 But every time he looked at it he felt a deeply discomforting stare thrown back at him.
 He began to sleep less.
 And then not at all.

 When he came back to Bali, he brought the mask with him and gave it back to the temple where he'd bought it from.
 His sleep returned.
 The mask from then on became known as the Topeng Amerika – the 'American Mask'.

 To cut an all-night story short, the mask was donned by a dancer who fell into a deep trance.
 But instead of staying in the temple, he began to run.